 Core and non-core children’s workers

-The Children's Act creates two types of children’s worker: core children’s workers and non-core children’s workers.
+The Children's Act creates 2 types of children’s worker: core children’s workers and non-core children’s workers.

-- is the children’s worker who has primary responsibility for, or authority over the child or children present.
+- is the children’s worker who has primary responsibility for, or authority over, the tamaiti or tamariki present.

 Examples of roles that may meet this definition are doctors, teachers, nurses, paediatricians, youth counsellors and social workers.